A million bucks to build it, another million to tear it out

 M. Kary’s second comment letter about Harris et al., unedited

-An edited version of these replies is available online.
+The edited version of these replies is available online [now in the Internet Archive].

 The results of the Toronto-Vancouver study are internally inconsistent, and wildly inconsistent with the results of other studies — see comments in those reviews and below.